Winifred Frances Villiers-Stuart

 Last Edited=21 May 2006

-Captain Henry John Richard Villiers-Stuart was born on 3 March 1837.1 He was the son of Captain William Villiers-Stuart and Catherine Cox.1 He married Jane Rigby Murray, daughter of B. Rigby Murray, on 4 May 1870.1 He died on 10 May 1914 at age 77.1
+Captain Henry John Richard Villiers-Stuart was born on 3 March 1837.1 He was the son of Captain William Villiers-Stuart and Catherine Cox.1 He married Jane Rigby Murray, daughter of Benjamin Rigby Murray, on 4 May 1870.1 He died on 10 May 1914 at age 77.1

-Captain Henry John Richard Villiers-Stuart gained the rank of Captain in the service of the 68th Light Infantry.1 He gained the rank of Lieutenant-Colonel in the service of the Waterford Artillery.1 He held the office of Deputy Lieutenant (D.L.).1
+He gained the rank of Captain in the 68th Light Infantry.1 He gained the rank of Lieutenant-Colonel in the Waterford Artillery.1 He held the office of Deputy Lieutenant (D.L.)1

 Children of Captain Henry John Richard Villiers-Stuart and Jane Rigby Murray